IndraSK/Cloud-Sim-Plus_Implementation/README.md

 #### Observations for MixedSimulation:

--As expected from the pricing criteria defined, the IaaS service costs the highest followed by the PaaS and SaaS service.
+1. As expected from the pricing criteria defined, the IaaS service costs the highest followed by the PaaS and SaaS service.

--The Vm Allocation and Scheduling policy used in this case is similar to ones used in General Simulations.
+2. The Vm Allocation and Scheduling policy used in this case is similar to ones used in General Simulations.

--For IAAS the customer can indicate their own vm specs which is finished by inspiring the specs from the client.
+3. For IAAS the customer can indicate their own vm specs which is finished by inspiring the specs from the client.

--For PAAS the customer can indicate the workplace specs which is finished by evoking the specs from the client.
+4. For PAAS the customer can indicate the workplace specs which is finished by evoking the specs from the client.